We have heard that vitamins are good throughout life, but why are they good? What effect do they have on my body and my training?

 Vitamins are substances that are essential and therefore vital for us, but our body cannot produce these itself.
 Therefore, we need to get in us different kinds of vitamins through food and supplements.
 There are 13 different varieties and each has its own function and effect on the body.
 When the researchers discovered vitamins, they could see that some of them were dissolved in water while others were dissolved with ether and therefore vitamins are divided into two categories:

-Fat soluble - This includes A, E, K, and D - vitamins and these we get most easily in us by eating fatter food and are best absorbed by the body together with fat and can be stored in body fat.
-Vitamin D is an exception because the body can actually produce this variety but sunlight is needed and here in Sweden it can be difficult during the dark seasons autumn and winter so therefore we need to add vitamin D through supplements.
+Fat soluble - This includes vitamins A, E, K, and D - and these we get the easiest way in us by eating fatter food and are best absorbed by the body together with fat as well as can be stored in body fat.
+Vitamin D is an exception because the body can actually produce this variety but sunlight is needed and here in Sweden it can be difficult during the dark seasons autumn and winter so therefore we need to add vitamin D through supplements. p >

-- Needed for the body to be able to extract energy from fats and carbohydrates
+- Needed for the body to extract energy from fats and carbohydrates

 - Needed to be able to produce the hormones that the body needs